Chakradhar-Jeereddy/Postgre-adminstration/08_Logging_Reporting.md

 - Where to Log:
 •	Logging_collector: This parameter enables the logging collector, which is a background process that captures log messages sent to stderr and redirects them into log files.
+It requires a restart and it starts a logger process.

 •	log_directory: When logging_collector is enabled, this parameter determines the directory in which log files will be created.
                  It can be specified as an absolute path, or relative to the cluster data directory.